Surviving and thriving as fundraisers of color

 Katiti Crawford: When this idea first came about, I think, yeah, we set it up in the fall, I initially jumped at the opportunity, because I personally, I’m glad that Ivonne said we are not experts, we’re not specialists, we, I’m just a practitioner.
 Because there are days where I’m merely surviving and days where I’m like, “Okay, I got that, I’m surviving, I mean I’m thriving, I did that and I did it really well.”

-And, for me, what has been my most challenging experiences has been, I would say, two things.
+And, for me, what has been my most challenging experiences as fundraisers of color has been, I would say, two things.
 One is my voice‚ I’m at the table, I’m bringing my voice, and I’m being shut down, whether internally or with a donor, merely because they see me, and they see me in a certain way.
 They kind of, I’ve had, I would say, microaggressions and macroaggressions in the middle of asks, preparing for asks, in the middle of visits.
 So for me, it was, you know, that very, kind of, raw experience of having that and being able to leave those experiences, come back to my desk, and, how do I move forward from that, and learning how to actually react, or be prepared to react in that moment.

 I would say on a larger scale, the issues have been, specifically with me, for people identifying how racism actually is embedded, it’s in the structure of philanthropy.
 I mean, it’s embedded in everything we do here in the United States.
 I mean, it’s like a cake.
 I keep saying it’s a cake, philanthropy is a cake‚ it started in the, you know, it started a long time ago, here, our version of philanthropy, and, it’s like trying to take the butter out of the recipe after the cake is already made.
 So trying to bring that awareness to my colleagues that are also fundraisers, that also say that they’re very committed to this, bringing that awareness and those very specific moments, that has been a very big challenge of mine.
 That is where I’ve definitely been able to develop more of a voice, and develop an ability to pinpoint things, and have a conversation to bring it up.